Anzinono/steam-achievements-overlay/README.md

-If you want to use it yourself, you have to enter your Steam64ID, gamId in “.env”.
+If you want to use it yourself, you have to enter your Steam64ID in “.env”.

 To find your ID use the following pages.